AIR CONDITIONING TONNAGE

 Air Conditioning Tonnage is a term for rating air conditioning units.
 Many people think it has something to do with how many tons of air the unit handled in a given time.

 Air conditioning tonnage has nothing to do with weight.
 A ton, as used in the HVAC field, is a term that describes how much heat the AC unit can remove from a home in one hour.
 The measurement for heat is the British thermal unit (BTU).
 One ton of air conditioning can remove 12,000 BTUs of air per hour.
 A four ton unit can move 48, 000 BTUs and so on.
 Therefore, the more tonnage an AC unit is rated at, the more air it can cool.

 Most homes, depending on ceiling heights, windows, and airflow will need a ton of air conditioning for every 400 to 1,000 square feet.
 Higher air conditioning tonnage can mean higher energy costs because the more tonnage an air conditioner is rated for the more work it is doing.
 When buying a new air conditioning installation, get one that is EnergyStar certified.
 They are the most efficient units available.
 And AC Warehouse has them.

-Fun facts: Unbelievable as it seems, the entire formula has to do with ice production during the winter on the Hudson River and how much heat one needs to melt one ton of ice in a 24-hour period.
-If your scientific curiosity has you burning to know more, here is the link: [http://www.energyvanguard.com/blog-building-science-HERS-BPI/bid/55629/Why-Is-Air-Conditioner-Capacity-Measured-in-Tons] AND Willis Carrier is somehow to blame and a ton of air conditioning equals 12,000 BTUs.
+Fun facts: Unbelievable as it seems, the entire formula has to do with 19th century ice production during the winter on the Hudson River and how much heat one needs to melt one ton of ice in a 24-hour period.
+That translates in modern day science to one ton of air conditioning equals 12,000 BTUs.
+Some people claim that Willis Carrier, the inventor of air conditioning, introduced the usage of the term “tonnage”.
+If your scientific curiosity has you burning to know more, here is a link: https://en.wikipedia.org/wiki/Ton_of_refrigeration